-A summary of these measures is set out below.
-To read the full information on the rules, regulations and restrictions for bass fishing in 2020 published by the Marine Management Organisation (MMO), please click here.
+A summary of how these measures apply in the Eastern IFCA district is set out below.
+To read the full information on the rules, regulations and restrictions for bass fishing in 2022 published by the Marine Management Organisation (MMO), please click here.

 Commercial bass fishing

-From 1 April 2020 until 30 December 2020 catch limitations dependent on gear type will apply, please refer to table 1 below for more information.
+In January 2022 and from 01 April 2022 until 31 December 2022 catch limitations dependent on gear type will apply, please refer to table 1 below for more information.

-The demersal landing obligation does not currently apply to bass in 2020.
-This means that you must discard all bass unless you have an authorisation and are fishing with the correct gear type for that authorisation.
+The demersal landing obligation will not apply to bass in 2022.
+This means that you must discard all bass that has not been caught within the limit for authorised gears.

 Recreational bass fishing